 I'm an organizer, a list-maker, a planner; but when it came to this pregnancy, no lists were made and everything was left to the very last minute.
 In retrospect, I now realize that it was my mind's way delaying the inevitable.
 For a control freak like myself (who'd never made a doctor's appointment before this pregnancy), being unsure of what exactly that day would bring was such a scary thing, and as much as I wanted Margot to be here and to meet her, putting things off made the reality of actually having a baby less of a real thing.

-I remember waking up, my shorts and the bed wet, and just knowing it was "'bout that time".
+I remember waking up, my shorts and the bed wet, and just knowing that this was it.
 I checked my phone to see what time it really was—6:20am—got up and tip-toed my way to the bathroom while calling out to Matt to wake him up.
 "Babe, hey babe, I think my water just broke."
 "Are you sure?"
 "It's def not pee," I answered, as I made may way to brush my teeth and shower.
-Matt had apparently been Googling "ways to be sure that your water's broken" and had me lay on my side for 20 minutes, then stand up to see if water had "pooled"..."yeah man, you've got a baby on its way."
+Matt had apparently been Googling "ways to be sure that your water's broken" and had me lay on my side for 20 minutes, then stand up to see if water had "pooled"...it had.
 I lay in bed as he called our OB to let her know, but because it was Canada Day, the office was closed, so he called the hospital to ask what we should do.
 They told us to come in right away.

 We got to the hospital at around 8:30am.
 We were placed in an assessment room where I changed into a hospital gown and a nurse hooked me and the baby up to a heart monitor.
 She also checked to see if the fluid coming out was indeed amniotic fluid...yup, it was.
 She later came back in with the doctor who introduced himself, checked how far along I was (4cm dilated), and advised that an induction vs. waiting it out would be the way to go, as I hadn't felt any contractions up to this point.
 Matt and I agreed, and around 9am, the nurse hooked me up with an IV of oxytocin (the drug that gets things moving...and yeah, it got things moving) and we waited.
 I asked the nurse how I would know when I was having contractions.
 "Oh, you'll know."